kedacore/keda-docs/content/scalers/postgresql.md

 A user can offer a full connection string
 (often in the form of an environment variable secret)

-- `connectionString` MySQL connection string that should point to environment variable with valid value
+- `connection` postgreSQL connection string that should point to environment variable with valid value

 Alternatively, a user can specify individual arguments (host, userName, password, etc.), and the scaler will form a connection string